 A key element of Hartt 100 will be the return of numerous Hartt alumni during our 18-month celebration.
 The fourth and final concert of the 2019-20 Richard P. Garmany Chamber Music Series will feature bass-baritone Phillip Boykin, a distinguished alumnus of The Hartt School.
 His program: “Broadway and the Great American Songbook.”
 For more information about Phillip Boykin, visit www.phillipboykin.com.
 Please check back for additional information about the March 26th program.
 Complete Event Details

-This special Hartt 100 concert with the Hartt Omni Ensemble features The Hartt Unclaimed Property Composers in Residence Jess Turner, an alum of the Hartt School and Omar Thomas, a brilliant young composer on faculty at the Peabody Conservatory.
+This special H100 concert with the Hartt Omni Ensemble features Hartt Unclaimed Property Composers-in-Residence Jess Turner, an alum of the Hartt School, Omar Thomas, and Carlos Simon.
 Turner’s If I am to Leave will receive it’s world premiere and features Hartt Faculty member and soprano, Deborah Lifton.
-Thomas’ powerful Of Our New Day Begun and Come Sunday are also on the program.
+Thomas’s powerful Of Our New Day Begun and Come Sunday, in addition to Carlos Simon’s Amen, will also be on the program.
+We are inviting our alumni and the directors of the students in the Greater Hartford Youth Wind Ensemble to attend the concert and a special reception before the concert.
 Complete Event Details

 Repertoire: I know Moonrise, Jess Turner; Come Sunday, Omar Thomas; If I am to leave, Jess Turner; Of Our New Day Begun, Omar Thomas; AMEN!
 Carlos Simon